This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-GPU Node statusStatus of GPU Node created by the user
+GPU Node statusStatus of user-created GPU Node

-• Creating: State where the server is being created
+• Creating: server is being created

-• Running:: State where creation is complete and usable
+• Running:: creation completed and available

-• Editing:: State where IP is being changed
+• Editing:: IP is being changed

-• Unknown: Error state
+• Unknown: error state

-• Starting: State where the server is starting
+• Starting: server is starting

-• Stopping: State where the server is stopping
+• Stopping: server is stopping

-• Stopped: State where the server has stopped
+• Stopped: server stopped

-• Terminated: State where termination is complete
+• Terminated: termination completed

-Server ControlButton to change server status
+Server controlButton to change server status

 • Start: Start a stopped server